FoxOkami/SnakeEscape/replit.md

 - `npm run db:push`: Apply database schema changes

 ## Changelog
 - July 18, 2025.
-Added flow emptying animation - when flow reaches the end, it empties backward from start tile and unlocks tiles as they empty
+Added flow emptying animation for both successful and failed connections - flow empties backward from start tile and unlocks tiles for both completed paths and blocked flows
 - July 18, 2025.
 Separated pipe locking from visual flow completion - tiles lock when flow enters them but green visualization only shows when flow completes through them
 - July 18, 2025.
 Added immediate visual flow animation with neon green liquid that starts when E is pressed and persists on completed paths
 - July 18, 2025.
 Added blocked flow indicator - neon green X with pulsing filled circle shows on the tile that couldn't be reached